 - RECIPE: Sweet Potato Dog Food Meal

-Not only does high content of vitamin C in sweet potatoes speed up the healing process of a dog’s skin and promote the production of collagen, but sweet potatoes also contain high-levels of other vitamins and minerals, such as beta-carotene, vitamin E and vitamin A, iron, calcium, potassium, folate, thiamine, and copper, all of which are necessary for a healthy coat.
+Sweet potatoes also contain high levels of other vitamins and minerals, such as beta-carotene, vitamin E, and vitamin A, iron, calcium, potassium, folate, thiamine, and copper, all of which are necessary for a healthy coat.

 12. Wild Salmon

 Wild salmon contains tons of protein and “good fats” with omega-3s and selenium, a mineral critical to the proper functioning of a dog’s immune system and has been shown in studies to aid in preventing cancer.

 Research revealed that a bioactive peptide in salmon called calcitonin is crucial to skin and hair health because of its ability to regulate and stabilize the balance of collagen and minerals in bone and surrounding tissue.

 Do eggs make dogs coats shiny?